 - Secure and SSL subdomains can indicate performance on conversions like opened emails, ads, log-ins for returning customers, and sometimes indicate e-commerce activity.

 One specific site that does a great job at dividing its URL at the subdomain level is Linkedin.com.
 I’ll briefly walk through how to read the subdomain table using the image below.
 The numbers within the image will correspond with the appropriate description.

 - The subdomain list.
 You’ll see the root domain listed at the top with all of its subdomains listed underneath.
 This list goes in order of Unique Visitors.

-- Unique Visitors is a monthly metric that calculates individuals that are unique to individual subdomains in the given month published (in this example it’s May 2011) .
-The first listing is the root domain, which calculates all Unique Visitors to the top-level domain if you are to add up all the UV’s to all subdomains it will always be greater than or equal to the top-level domain.
+- Unique visitors is a monthly metric that calculates individuals that are unique to individual subdomains in the given month published.
+The first listing is for the root domain, which calculates all Unique Visitors to the top-level domain.
+If you were to add up all the Unique Visitors for each subdomain, it will always be greater than or equal to this number.
 This is because an individual can be a unique visitor to multiple subdomains in a given month, but is only unique to the root domain once.

-- Monthly Change – is the percentage increase or decrease from the month prior.
+- Monthly Change – the percentage increase or decrease from the month prior.

-- Yearly Change is the percentage increase or decrease from the same month, the year prior.
+- Yearly Change – the percentage increase or decrease from the same month, the year prior.

 If you’re viewing a competitor’s subdomain data and there are significant increases MOM or YOY, you might want to take a deeper dive into their subdomain.
 Click on any of the subdomains and you’ll be taken to the website profile for that specific subdomain.
 While data might be limited, you can look at the available Compete PRO metrics and paint a better picture of the popularity and traffic for that specific subdomain among the US browser population.